radonjs/Radon/README.md

 })

 /*
 The modifier addNumberToArray is nothing new.
 Since the goal of the modifier is to edit the array as a whole, the entire array object is passed into the 'current' parameter.
-A modifier that edits the array will cause a rerender of any component that subscribes to the array.
+A modifier that edits the array will cause a re-render of any component that subscribes to the array.
 However, we may have circumstances in which we only want to edit a single index within an array.
 In this case we create a modifier that accepts an index.
 The 'current' value will always reflect arrayOfNumbers[index].
 This will prevent a re-render of components listening to the entire array, and will instead only re-render components listening to the specified index.

 Again, it is important to note that the 'current' parameter will be injected with state automatically.
 */